Email Communications

 Learn more about Blackboard

-The Center for Innovative Teaching and Learning regularly schedules workshops on using Blackboard for teaching purposes.
+The Center for Innovative Teaching and Learning regularly hosts workshops on using Blackboard for teaching purposes.
 Faculty, Instructors, and Teaching Assistants receive the program schedule via email each month, or you can view the list of upcoming programs on our website.

 The Teaching and Learning with Blackboard site contains instructions, tutorials, and other helpful information related to using Blackboard for your courses, including answers to Frequently Asked Questions.